 What does the FDA Consider When Reviewing my Request?

-When a treating physician requests expanded access to an IND, the FDA must consider if the patient or patients to be treated have a serious or immediately life-threatening disease or condition before approving or denying the request.
+When a treating physician requests expanded access to an investigational drug , the FDA must determine if the patient or patients to be treated have a serious or immediately life-threatening disease or condition.
 The Code of Federal Regulations (21 CFR Part 312.300) details how expanded access can be granted and what steps the FDA needs to follow.

 It is important to have a discussion with your physician or healthcare provider to see if your current disease or condition can be defined as either: